Indians of North America -- Pictorial works

 Call Number: WA MSS S-4516

-Overview: The collection documents Willis’ career as a photographer from the 1970s through 2019.
+Abstract: The collection documents Willis’ career as a photographer from the 1970s through 2019.
 It contains approximately 20,000 film negatives and corresponding contact prints.
-Photographs by Willis include black and white 35mm negatives, medium format 6x6cm, 6x7cm, 6x17cm negatives, and large format 4x5”, 5x7” and 8x10” negatives and contact prints for all images published in Recycled Realities and Views From the Reservation, as well as negatives...
+Photographs by Willis include black and white 35mm negatives, medium format 6x6cm, 6x7cm, 6x17cm negatives, and large format 4x5”, 5x7” and 8x10” negatives and contact prints for all images published in Recycled Realities and Views From the Reservation, as well as...

 Dates: 1880-2019, bulk 1980-2019